 To compensate, many cameras have built-in noise reduction, but all this does is soften or slightly blur the image.
 You'll certainly get a very acceptable print of postcard size, possibly even 6" x 8", but once you go bigger than this, you'll start seeing a definite loss in quality.

 Remember: more megapixels are not necessarily better.
-I'd rather have a 4-megapixel camera that produced images with acceptable noise at ISO 400 than a 10-megapixel camera that generates more noise, but the latest superzooms are invariably in the 8 or more megapixel range, as you'll see below.
+I'd rather have an 8-megapixel camera that produced images with acceptable noise at ISO 400 than an 18-megapixel camera that generates more noise, but the latest superzooms are invariably in the 12 or more megapixel range, as you'll see below.

 Image Stabilized Lens